albeitreluctantly/react-native-theme-factory/README.md

 <h1>What's this?</h1>

 A utility that helps to create fully customized themes for React Native applications, providing a variety of ways to use the resulting theme.
+Before writing anything below i want to apologize for my English cause i'm not a native speaker.
+It's quite a raw version of readme yet, i will make it look more neat later.

 <h1>What are the features?</h1>